 Wales and homosexuality are hilariously incongruent.
-That was the received wisdom turned on its head to elicit sniggers in the BBC sketch show Little Britain.
+That was the received wisdom turned on its head to elicit sniggers in the BBC sketch show Little Britain (2003-2006).
 The supposedly subversive ‘joke’ was summed up by the catchphrase “I’m the only gay in the village,” liltingly lisped by a podgy fairy in skin-tight rubber hot pants while all around same-sex couples canoodled without a qualm.
 Since, in English/British paradigms, homosexuality is automatically modish and sophisticated while Wales is automatically backward and provincial, the two identities must be mutually exclusive – ipso facto, how amusing: gays in Wales!

-Actually, the joke is on writers/performers Matt Lucas and David Walliams for getting both phenomena so very wrong.
+Actually, the joke was on writers/performers Matt Lucas and David Walliams for getting both phenomena so very wrong.
 Homosexuality is no more a signifier of anything than heterosexuality, or shoe size for that matter; and Wales is now, and always has been, an advanced and liberal society – and in fact a very gay place indeed.
 You want proof?
 OK then; here, in chronological order, is a list of the gays who made Wales, and the Welsh who made gayness. *

 ●BUDDUG (c20-c60) The 1st century Celtic queen of the Iceni (aka Boudicca/Boadicea) is still the ultimate example of the strong, brave, independent woman who can do just fine without a man.

 ●ST DAVID (c500-589) The relics of the patron saint of Wales are intermingled with those of his close friend and confidant Justinian.
 David regularly visited Justinian at his Ramsey Island men-only enclave where they would stand around together in ice-cold water to subdue their sexual urges.
 Like you do.